Pixie: Native Kubernetes Observability Powered by eBPF

-What Pixie Actually Does
+What Pixie actually does

 Pixie installs a DaemonSet on every cluster node.
-Each agent pod loads eBPF programs into the kernel that capture — at the syscall and network-stack level — HTTP/HTTPS, gRPC, DNS, MySQL, PostgreSQL, Kafka, Redis, and other common protocols.
-Data is processed locally, enriched with Kubernetes control-plane metadata (pod, namespace, service), and made available via PxL, a DataFrame-style query language built for this telemetry.
+Each agent pod loads eBPF programs into the kernel that capture — at the syscall and network-stack level — traffic from the most common protocols:

 - Service map: communication graph between pods with p50/p95/p99 latencies.